Thayer Brook Preserve

 Thayer Brook Preserve's trails connect to the Libby Hills Forest trails network, creating even longer loops or hikes from Ramsdell Road.
 Please abide by rules and regulations set forth by Libby Hill Forest Trails.
 Parking near Gray-New Gloucester schools (Libby Hill Road) provide convenient access to those trails.

-3.4 Mile ‘Round the Marsh Loop Trail: The Ridge Runner and Upper Trails leave the Mill Trail at various locations creating a 3.4-mile round trip loop around the beaver marsh.
-Recommended route from the junction: Clockwise, starting and ending the loop at the junction of Mill and Ridge Runner.
-By going clockwise, you can easily take every single right turn (except left at the junction of Mill and Ridge Runner).
+A 3.4-mile Round the Marsh Loop trip around the beaver marsh may be formed by utilizing the Ridge Runner, Upper, and Libby Hill Trails.
+Recommended route from the junction: Clockwise, starting and ending the loop at the junction of the Mill Trail and Ridge Runner.
+By going clockwise, you can take every single right turn (except left at the junction of Mill and Ridge Runner).

-For a shorter 2.6 mile experience, follow the Mill Trail to the Ridge Runner Trail and then loop around the Outback Trail.
+For a shorter 2.6-mile experience, follow the Mill Trail to the Ridge Runner Trail and then loop around the Outback Trail.

 Accessibility: Trails are rocky and unsuitable for even the most adventuresome wheelchair users.
 Even the Mill Trail has rocks, slopes, and puddles that limit access for wheelchairs.
+Sections of the Ridge Runner Trail have bog bridges, as pictured below.

 Royal River Conservation Trust protects and stewards properties, including Thayer Brook Preserve, located within the traditional homelands of the Wabanaki.
 We strive to ensure that our properties are inclusive and accessible and provide opportunities for healing, education, and respite.